 - Using Book-related play activities- This digital download contains 50 hands-on, multi-sensory play-centered activities for anyone helping kids learn about friendship, acceptance, empathy, compassion, and differences in others.
 These activities encourage cooperation, negotiation and communication through play.

 More Quick as a Cricket Activities

 Expand on the empathy activities with other Quick as a Cricket activities that involve play and movement.
-First, pick up the book, Quick as a Cricket.
-Then use the empathy beads activity here along with these functional activities to inspire development:
+First, pick up the book, Quick as a Cricket. (affiliate link) Then use the empathy beads activity here along with these functional activities to inspire development: